stonehippo/react-native-size-classes/README.md

 # react-native-size-classes

-Get the `UIWindow` values for `UITraitCollection` vertical and horizontal size classes.
+Get the UIKit `UIWindow` values for `UITraitCollection` vertical and horizontal size classes in iOS.
+Safe for Android (it's a no-op).

 ## Installation